True vertical depth

-True vertical depth is the measurement of a straight line perpendicularly downwards from a horizontal plane.
+True vertical depth, abbreviated as TVD, is the measurement of a straight line perpendicularly downwards from a horizontal plane.

-In the petroleum industry, true vertical depth, abbreviated as TVD, is the measurement from the surface to the bottom of the borehole (or anywhere along its length) in a straight perpendicular line represented by line (a) in the image.
+In the petroleum industry true vertical depth is the measurement from the surface to the bottom of the borehole (or anywhere along its length) in a straight perpendicular line represented by line (a) in the image.

 Line (b) is the actual borehole and its length would be considered the "measured depth" in oil industry terminology.
 The TVD is always equal to or less than (≤) the measured depth.
-If you imagine line (b) were a piece of string and pull it straight down, you would see that it would be longer than line (a).
+If one were to imagine line (b) to be a piece of string, and further were to imagine it being pulled straight down, one would observe it to be longer than line (a).
 This example oil well would be considered a directional well because it deviates from a straight vertical line.